OSGConnect/connectbook/admin/approving-user-application.md

 * Change ticket status to "waiting on customer".
 * If user re-applies, merge the two tickets.
 If user does not re-apply, resolve the original ticket after waiting a week or so.

-## On-Boarding Scenerio: User has no apparent affiliation with a non-profit U.S. research institution or project.
+## On-Boarding Scenario: User has no apparent affiliation with a non-profit U.S. research institution or project.

 * Copy and paste the user's "Member Info" into a note in the account application ticket.
 * Send the user an email informing them of the issue and asking if they have a U.S. affiliation.